ESCOMP/CTSM/doc/source/tech_note/References/CLM50_Tech_Note_References.rst

 D.L.
 2000.
 Parametrization of peatland hydraulic properties for the Canadian Land Surface Scheme.
 Atmos.-Ocean 38:141-160.

-.. _LevinKromer2004:

-Levin, I. and Kromer, B. 2004.
-The tropospheric 14CO2 level in mid-latitudes of the Northern Hemisphere (1959-2003) Radiocarbon 46:1.

 .. _Levisetal2003:

 Levis, S., Wiedinmyer, C., Bonan, G.B., and Guenther, A. 2003.